 Binder & Associates represents victims of dog bites and helps these individuals secure the greatest amount of compensation available to them under California law.

-Our accomplished Pasadena personal injury attorneys offer free consultations to dog bite victims.
-To schedule your free consultation with one of our Pasadena dog bite attorneys, please call (626) 793-9124 today.
+Our accomplished Encino personal injury attorneys offer free consultations to dog bite victims.
+To schedule your free consultation with one of our Encino dog bite attorneys, please call (626) 793-9124 today.